leighklotz/blatano/README.md

 Blatano is a mid-21st Century Modern inhabitant of the boundary between our physical and digital space.
-It knows only what it senses in the environment around it: it recognizes fellow digital denizens by their trails, and shows you their names, as best can be rendered in our tongue, and their digital portraits.
+It knows only what it senses in the environment around it: it recognizes fellow digital denizens by their electronic, radio, and digital trails.
+For our benefit, it shows their names and their digital portraits.

-Eschewing Dr. Seuss's "Thing 1, Thing 2" approach, Blatano uses a way of naming entities that distills all its knowledge down into a few bits of information, which it then further illustrates for us as a drawing and a few flickering bits of variations.
+Eschewing Dr. Seuss's "Thing 1, Thing 2" approach, Blatano uses a way of naming entities that distills all its knowledge down into a few bits of information, which it then further illustrates for us as a drawing and a name.
 Blatano also has a sense of location, and draws its view of the radio horizon along the bottom of the display.
 The drawings may not resemble you, your landscape, or your smart refrigerator, but if you see a name and robot drawing consistently associated with your presence, rest assured it is an accurate representation of how Blatano perceives you.
-You may get a view into the sense of closeness or distance from Blatano as well.
+The size of the drawing The sense of drawing indicates the distance from Blatano as well.

 In Rich Gold's "Little Computer People," we are outside the computation, looking at the homunculus in the computer.
 With Blatano,